Pash10g/cloud-deployer/config/gce/README.md

 # Mandatory Values

-- ACCESS_KEY - AWS Access key obtained for "Security Credentials" tab
+- AUTH_FILE - The full path to the json authfile retrieved from cloud.google.com API management section - see the correct edited format at main README
-- SECRET_KEY - AWS Secret key obtained for "Security Credentials" tab
+- PROJECT_ID - Project ID retrieved from cloud.google.com

-# Default Values
+# Default values
-- REGION=us-east-1 - AWS Region
+- REGION=us-east1 - GCE region
 - CLUSTER_NAME=test - Cluster identifier for deployment (currently only 1 per env)
-- ENV_NAME=amazon - Juju env name to be managed , used when init-bootstrap , deploy, deploy-standalone , destroy-env
+- ENV_NAME=azure - Juju env name to be managed , used when init-bootstrap , deploy, deploy-standalone , destroy-env
 - DIST_VERSION=3.2 - Mongo distrebution major version (3.0 , 3.1, 3.2)
 - MONGO_VERSION=3.2.0 - MongoDB version , must be aligned with the "DIST_VERSION" of course
 - \# values : org or enterprise